Capital One ATM Guide: Limits, Fees, Deposits, and Cardless Access

 2. Enter your PIN

-3. Select Withdraw and enter the amount
+3. Select Withdraw and choose an amount

-4. Confirm the transaction and collect your cash
+4. Confirm and collect your cash

 Security Tips for Capital One ATM Users